mdn/content/files/en-us/web/javascript/reference/global_objects/symbol/index.md

 ## Constructor

 - {{jsxref("Symbol/Symbol", "Symbol()")}}
-  - : Creates a new `Symbol` object.
-It is not a constructor in the traditional sense, because it can only be called as a function, instead of being constructed with `new Symbol()`.
+  - : Creates a value of type `Symbol` when called as a function.
+Throws `TypeError` when called with the `new` operator.

 ## Static properties